 \section{Pulsar Distances}

 Pulsar distances are required in the calculation of the expected signal when modeling the pulsar term of the CGW signal.
-Pulsar distances are measured using very-long-baseline-interferometry (VLBI) astrometry, optical astrometry, timing, and the~\citet{Shklovskii1970} effect.
-A list of the priors used for each pulsar, as well as the technique used to find this distance, is listed in Table~\ref{tab:pulsar_distances}.
+Pulsar distances are measured using very long baseline interferometry (VLBI) astrometry, optical astrometry, timing, and the \citet{Shklovskii1970} effect.
+A list of the priors used for each pulsar, as well as the technique used to find this distance, are listed in Table~\ref{tab:pulsar_distances}.
 We impose a Gaussian prior on pulsar distance in accordance with the estimates found in the literature.
 When no such estimates are available for a given pulsar, we impose a sufficiently conservative prior $\mathcal{N}(1000,200)~\text{[pc]}$.
-Distance estimates based on pulsar dispersion measure are not used due to the large uncertainties in the electron density model~\citep{YaoManchester2017}.
+Distance estimates based on pulsar dispersion measures are not used due to the large uncertainties in the electron density model~\citep{YaoManchester2017}.